This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Continuous Casting”.

 7. Before starting of casting process, a dummy starter bar is used in the continuous casting method.

 Explanation: At initial, a dummy starter bar is kept in the mould bottom.
-After starting of process, as the metal level rises to a desirable height then the starter bar is withdrawn from the system.
+After starting of a process, as the metal level rises to a desirable height then the starter bar is withdrawn from the system.
 The initial metal freezes onto the starter bar as well as the periphery of the mould, and then this solidified shell supports the liquid metal as it moves downwards.

 8. Which of the following parts is used for the support of steel shell in continuous casting?